jbettencourt10/377-lab-gdb_xv6/README.md

 cd 377-lab-gdb_xv6
 ```

-Both folders include Makefiles that allow you to locally compile the lab executable and Xv6 OS and run all the sample code listed in this tutorial.
+Both folders include Makefiles that allow you to locally compile the lab binary and Xv6 OS and run all the sample code listed in this tutorial.
 You can compile them by running `make`.
 Feel free to modify the source files yourself, after making changes you can run `make` again to build new binaries from your modified files.
 You can also use `make clean` to remove all the built files, this command is usually used when something went wrong during the compilation so that you can start fresh.

 ## Part 1: Xv6 (5 Points)